by Jeff Truan, strategic account manager

 UV inkjet, found on digital units such as the Komori K1 and Fuji J-Press, is yet another hybrid ink technology, and although not as challenging as typical digital toners, it still has a fair amount of additive in the inkset that sometimes creates challenges in bonding.
 One of the most useful ways to ensure the ability to utilize the lesser expensive laminates on the UV inkjet technology is to consider lamination equipment that has an IR lamp set in the sheet-feeding system, thus reducing the amount of effect the UV ink additives have during lamination and creating a much better instant bond of lamination to the sheet.

-Q: In recent years, have there been changes in machinery for applying laminating films that have helped with to increase speeds and eliminate waste?
+Q: In recent years, have there been changes in machinery for applying laminating films that have helped to increase speeds and eliminate waste?

 Recently, we have seen several adjustments from equipment manufacturers that include unique options catering to the changing needs of the print industry.
 Quick reference measurement scales built into the paper load area that coordinate with where the laminate is loaded on the machine make the alignment of paper to the film a far faster process than in yesteryear.
 Certain newer laminators include a pause/stop feature that allows the operator to stop the machine directly on the overlap of the stock feeding into the nip point, thus decreasing the changes of ruined sheets.
 This is more important than ever before with variable digital printed sheets – where every sheet can be unique.